Knlsharma/blog/_posts/2019-03-12-Cloud Computing.md

 <sub>One cloud (pixabay)</sub>
 </center>
 <br>
-# Overview Of Cloud Computing
+# O Of Cloud Computing

 > **Technical def:** Cloud computing is a **_virtualization based technology_** that reduces the _cost of IT_ infrastructure.
 It provides a **solution of IT infrastructure in low cost**.